scottlorimor/trello-clone/README.md

 If you have any feedback on the project, or instructions, you can make a change in the project, or on the README.md, then submit a pull request to the DevMountain repository, and we will review those changes.
 (It will happen a lot faster if you message the link to your pull request to your teacher).

 Have fun!

+### Project Setup

+####
+You will probably notice that the file structure is different than the last project.
+This setup organizes files by file type.
+So, in your angular app, you will see that all of the controllers are in one directory, and then the services are in a seperate directory.
+In the `views` directory, you will see another directory called `partials`.
+This directory is used for html templates that are used by the directives in this project.

+Project organization is determined by the project itself, and then the developers working on the project.
+You will see different styles of organization used in the programing world, and will probably quickly come to have your own preference for organization.

 ### Node Modules